XVimProject/XVim/Documents/Users/FeatureList.md

     :%s/xxxx/yyyy/

-XVim does replace the first occurence of xxxx IN THE FILE (not each line ).
+XVim does replace the first occurrence of xxxx IN THE FILE (not each line ).
-If you want to replace all the occurence of xxxx with yyyy in the file you can specify
+If you want to replace all the occurrence of xxxx with yyyy in the file you can specify

     :%s/xxxx/yyyy/g

-Currently replacing first occurence of xxxx with yyyy each line is not available
+Currently replacing first occurrence of xxxx with yyyy each line is not available

 ## Insert mode commands